CumulusNetworks/docs/content/cumulus-linux-512/Monitoring-and-Troubleshooting/Log-Files-with-NVUE.md

 weight: 145
 toc: 3
 ---
-NVUE provides commands to:
-- Show the current system logging configuration and the contents of the log files on the switch.
+NVUE provides commands to show the current system logging configuration, show the contents of the log files on the switch, and to delete log files.
-- Upload log files to a remote URL
-- Delete log files

 ## Show System Logging Configuration